Oura Health: Innovation

 As a start-up, Oura Health has been praised for its innovation in the field of wearable electronics.
 The smart ring was listed as one of the Time's "100 Best Inventions of 2020" after gaining media attention from it being used by players in the NBA.

 Endorsements

 The Oura Ring has been adopted by a number of celebrities such as Jennifer Aniston, Prince Harry and Kim Kardashian, referring to her high sleep scores.
 It has been reviewed by multiple health technology analysts.

-Criticism
+Controversy

 Accuracy

 Oura initially received some criticism for the accuracy of their products while being also credited for it.
 A test on the second-generation ring found that on average their sleep tracking feature was only 58.9% accurate.
 However, their third-generation ring has shown significantly better accuracy in sleep tracking.

 Oura's workout heart rate measurement during exercise does not (as of summer 2022) match the measurement accuracy of wearable heart rate sensors like the Polar H10.
 The ring must be very tight on the finger for the Oura Ring to measure workout heart rate.

+Battery safety concerns

+In December 2025, Oura faced a wave of public scrutiny following reports on Reddit that some Oura Rings had overheated, with users posting images of devices that appeared scorched or partially melted.
+Multiple individuals alleged that their rings became excessively hot either during charging or while worn, with one user writing that they "felt a fire" on their finger before removing the device.
+Oura responded by characterizing the incidents as "extremely rare" and stated that internal reviews found no evidence of a broader safety issue.